-Each semester, Campus Safety Services conducts informational sessions to familiarize new students and their families with the department, available services, reporting procedures, and university policies.
+Each semester, representatives from the Department of Public Safety conduct informational sessions to familiarize new students and their families with the department, available services, reporting procedures, and university policies.
 The presentation also includes risk reduction strategies and role-playing exercises focused towards managing the transition to the college experience and urban living.

-New Student Orientation sessions also includes information and education about preventing and addressing sexual misconduct, including sexual assault, domestic and dating violence, sexual exploitation, and stalking, as well as the university's misconduct policy.
+New Student Orientation sessions also include information and education about preventing and addressing sexual misconduct, including sexual assault, domestic and dating violence, sexual exploitation, and stalking, as well as the university's misconduct policy.
 These sessions include identification of resources for survivors and strategies for bystander intervention to prevent incidents.